Annual Salary

 Swap to New energy or Recycling or go back to all job sectors or go to green jobs

-Electricity distribution workers maintain and repair the power lines that connect homes and businesses to the national grid.
+Electricity distribution workers maintain and repair the power lines and cables that connect homes and businesses to the national grid.

 (source Office for National Statistics)